LaunchCodeEducation/data-structures-and-algorithms/src/chapters/data-structures/intro.rst

 .. image:: figures/pointer.png
    :alt: A pointer that refers to an object

-With these tools in-hand, let's proceed to leaning about our first new data structure.
+With these tools in-hand, let's proceed to learning about our first new data structure.